Anomalies and symmetric mass generation for Kaehler-Dirac fermions: A global anomaly

 From eqn.~\ref{RKD} it is clear that the effective action for a reduced \KD fermion is given by a Pfaffian ${\rm Pf}(K)$.
 From the property $[\Gamma,K]_+=0$ it is easy to show that ${\rm det}\,(K)\ge 0$.
 However since ${\rm Pf}\,(K)=\pm \sqrt{\rm det}\,(K)$ there is an ambiguity in the phase of the Pfaffian.

-To analyze this in more detail we will consider the theory on a torus with periodic boundary conditions and deform the theory to remove a potential zero mode.
+To analyze this in more detail we will consider the theory on the non-orientable manifold $RP^4$ and deform the theory to remove the one zero mode.
 The simplest possibility is to couple a pair of such reduced \KD fields to an auxiliary real scalar field $\sigma$.
 The fermion operator is then given by \beq M=\delta^{ab}K+\sigma(x)\epsilon^{ab}.\eeq We will assume that the total action (including terms involving just $\sigma$) is invariant under a discrete symmetry which extends the fermionic $Z_4$ discussed in the previous section: